 Missing anything?
 Shop Online

-Lay the stones out along the planned path.
-Walk their length, rearranging them as needed.
-Your feet should land squarely on the stones when you take normal strides.
+Lay the stones along the planned path.
+Rearrange them as needed so your feet land squarely on the stones when you take normal strides.

 Once the stones are in place, trace their shape in the ground by cutting around the edges of each stone with a sharp, long-handled spade.

-Remove the grass under the stone.
-Make sure you slice deeply enough to get below the roots.
+Remove the grass under the stone and be sure to get below the roots.